elshaw82/100daysofcode/README.md

 ### Day 11: May 05, 2020

 **Today's Progress**: Yet more function practice today!
 Learning all the different types and when to use them.
 I understand how they work, it's trying to remember everything that goes along with each type.
-I think when I get The Dom - HTML/CSS elements I'll be able to practice in a way that helps better my understanding.
+I think when I get to The Dom - HTML/CSS elements section of this course I'll be able to practice in a way that helps better my understanding.

 **Thoughts**:   Treated myself to some CSS styling.
 I know!
 But my head was fried after an hour or so of function chat.
+Paused my JavaScript30 work to get my head around all the function work.

 **Link(s) to work**: [Responsive Sign Up Form](https://github.com/elshaw82/single-price-grid-component-master)